UrhoKarila/Eachine-E011/README.md

 ### Preparing the hardware:

-The quad is flashed using a st-link v2, included with your kit.
+The quad is flashed using a ST-Link v2, included with your kit.
 The FC is fitted with a socket:

 ![Picture of socket](/images/placeholder.jpg)